JetBrains/webstorm-samples/README.md

 [![JetBrains team project](http://jb.gg/badges/team-flat-square.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)

-# webstorm-samples
+# Sample projects for WebStorm demos
-Repository for WebStorm Samples
+This repository contains a collections of projects that are used to demonstrate WebStorm support for different technologies and some of its features.